FamilySearch/GEDCOM/specification/gedcom.md

 - Omitting a substructure listed with cardinality `{1:1}` or `{1:M}`.
 - Including multiple substructures of a type listed with cardinality `{0:1}` or `{1:1}`, whether as standard structures, relocated standard structures, or extended-use standard structures.
 - A standard structure having a substructure with a standard tag that is not documented as a substructure of that structure type in this specification.
-- A single extension structure type appearing as a substructure with a pointer payload in some contexts and a text payload in others.

 ### Requirements and Recommendations